asm-products/monsoon/README.md

 # monsoon

-A lightweight database wrapper and push mechanism for sundry activities &mdash; it kind of makes tidal waves, I guess.
+A lightweight database wrapper and push mechanism for sundry activities &mdash; it makes it rain or something.

 ## Prerequisites